jhpyle/docassemble/_docs/functions.md

 `meaning_of_life` contained two consecutive line breaks, only the first paragraph of the answer would be indented.

+## <a name="verbatim"></a>verbatim()

+If you are inserting user-supplied input into a document or onto the screen, it is possible that the text may contain characters that will result in undesired formatting changes.
+For example, the input may contain Markdown codes, HTML codes, or LaTeX codes.
+To avoid the effects of such characters, wrap the text with the `verbatim()` function.

+{% include side-by-side.html demo="verbatim" %}

 ## <a name="quote_paragraphs"></a>quote_paragraphs()

 The `quote_paragraphs()` function adds [Markdown] to text so that it